 The hand continues if you do not have Blackjack on your first two cards, you may decide to stand (draw no more cards), or hit (draw more cards) until you decide to stand.

-If your card count goes over 21, you lose.
+If your card count goes over 21, you lose the hand.
 In the event that the Dealer has Blackjack, a Players 21 will lose.
 The Dealer must always hit on 16 and stand on 17.
 If the Dealer goes over 21, he must pay all hands remaining on the table.
-Hand signals are used by the Player to signal a hit or stand.
+Often players may signal the dealer with hand signals in order to define hit or stand requests.